 Currently, there are no existing TRSD facilities.
 All proposed new TRSD facility locations are illustrated on Exhibit 2 Preliminary Collection & Treatment System (Appendix G).
 At this time, there are no specific addresses to supply.
 As described in Section 2.1.2 Facility Ownership land acquisitions are in negotiation stages and will be determined during the engineering design phase of the improvements.
-TRSD has entered into preliminary discussions with BHP (local mining company) for the acquisition (either by purchase or lease) of property for the locations of both the proposed new WRF and new TRSD Lift Station.
+TRSD is in the process of acquiring a parcel from BHP, via donation, for the location of the proposed new WRF.
+Additional details are discussed in Section 3 Wastewater Treatment Facility.
+The new TRSD Lift Station in Phase I is located on a parcel owned by FMI which TRSD has obtained an easement for this infrastructure.